frederikb96/frederikberg/content/_index.md

           location: RWTH Aachen
           date_start: '2020-10-01'
           date_end: '2022-08-01'
-          description: Design and implementation of software to control measurement equipment like a blood pump control
+          description: Design and implementation of software (C and Matlab) to control measurement equipment like a blood pump control
         - title: Student Job - Android App Development
           company: Institute of Tansport and Automation Technology
           company_url: ''